VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. ContactManager adds contact to Contact
 2. Added contact information is correctly stored in the address book.
+3. Verify how the system behaves when trying to add a contact without any information.
+4. Verify how the system behaves when trying to add a contact with only partial information.

 ---